TobiasFP/VDA5050-amr-fleet/README.md

 Login with your admin credentials, create a new realm named botnana either by using the file found here: "docs/realm-export.json" or setup everything under this realm just like it has been setup in the following image, that can be found here, in this repo: info/realm-settings.png

-Under the client, go to credentials, and use the client secret in the file "routes/rest/routes.go" and put in the var: "clientSecretDev".
+Under the client, go to credentials, and use the client secret in the file "config/development.yaml" and put in the vars: "clientID" and
+"clientSecret".
-Client Secret Dev should already be set to botnana, but if you want to have another name for this, just set it there.
+clientID should already be set to botnana, but if you want to have another name for this, just set it there.

 Also, make sure to create a new user and a password for this user, under the tab "users".